jonhue/notifications-rails/README.md

 3. Reset CHANGELOG.md
 4. Create a pull request to merge the changes into `master`
 5. After the pull request was merged, create a new release listing the breaking changes and commits on `master` since the last release.
-6. The release workflow will publish the gems to RubyGems and the GitHub Package Registry
+6. The release workflow will publish the gems to RubyGems

 ---